Skip to main content

 In Self Defense Podcast 121: Legacy of the Zimmerman Verdict – Part 3

-Attorney Michael Panella joins Don Wes and Shawn Vincent to discuss the ramifications of the Zimmerman trial 10 years after the verdict.
+Attorney Michael Panella joins Don West and Shawn Vincent to discuss the ramifications of the Zimmerman trial 10 years after the verdict.
 Today’s conversation illustrates the importance of forensic evidence – especially in the context of the defender’s testimony.
 We also discuss what the case reveals about the importance of mindset and situational awareness for concealed carriers.

 Transcript: